mattcoler/mattcoler1.github.io/research.md

 # Research
-This section outlines ongoing research into [Voice Technology](https://github.com/mattcoler/mattcoler.github.io/blob/main/research.md#theme-1-voice-technology), Auditory Perception and Minoritized Languages.
+This section outlines ongoing research into Voice Technology, Auditory Perception and Minoritized Languages.
 I provide a selection of related output for each theme.
+Much of my research involves collaboration with PhD researchers.
 A complete overview of publications can be found on my [CV](https://www.overleaf.com/read/hdtxvkzbzyzq).
 See also my [OrcID](https://orcid.org/0000-0002-7631-5063).

 ## Theme 1 Voice Technology
 ### 1.1 Speech recognition: Detecting pathology from voice with Dr. Verkhodanova et al.